bureson/nn-compass/scenes/dilemma3.md

 # Choice
 I call for a meeting with the two members of my team.
-I make sure to let them know that they are doing a good job, then I tell them about the shift in priorities and explain that their time is more valuable to the new project.
-I ask them how they want to communicate the delay of our current deliverables to our stakeholders, and ask them to help me come up with a plan for the shift.
+I make sure to let them know that they are doing a good job.
+Then I tell them about the shift in priorities and explain that their time is more valuable to the new project.
+I ask them how they want to communicate the delay of our current deliverables to the stakeholders, and ask them to help me come up with a plan for the shift.

 # Variables
 - yourself-seekunderstanding-new-1_4: 0.9